ufoscout/docker-compose-wait/README.md

 ```

 Now when you start docker-compose, your application will be started only when all the pairs host:port in the WAIT_HOSTS variable are available.
-The WAIT_HOSTS environment variable is not mandatory, if not declared, the script will execute without waiting.
+The WAIT_HOSTS environment variable is not mandatory, if not declared, the script executes without waiting.

 ## More configuration options
 The behaviour of the wait.sh script can be configured with the following environment variables:
 - WAIT_HOSTS: comma separated list of pairs host:port for which the script will wait
 - WAIT_HOSTS_TIMEOUT: max number of seconds to wait the hosts to be available before failure.
 The default is 30 seconds.
-- WAIT_BEFORE_HOSTS: number of seconds to wait (sleep) before start checking the hosts availability
+- WAIT_BEFORE_HOSTS: number of seconds to wait (sleep) before start checking for the hosts availability
 - WAIT_AFTER_HOSTS: number of seconds to wait (sleep) once all the hosts are available